 Employment practices are a frequent source of claims against directors, officers and their organizations.
 Organizations that purchase insurance for employment practices liability (EPL) claims typically either buy a stand-alone EPL insurance policy or endorse their directors and officers liability (D&O) policy to cover employment practices liability.
 In 2011, 14 percent of public companies responding to a Towers Watson survey shared or blended their D&O limits with another coverage such as EPL or fiduciary liability, compared with 44 percent of private companies and nonprofits.

-In 2011, 37 percent of the respondents to a survey of risk managers by the Risk and Insurance Management Society said they bought EPL policies.
-The pickup rate was greatest for the consumer staples industry, with 55 percent of respondents purchasing the coverage, followed by consumer staples (53 percent), telecommunications services (50 percent) and banks (46 percent).
-Chartis was the leading writer, based on EPL premiums written, with a 30.3 percent market share in 2013, followed by AXIS Capital Holdings Limited (11.8 percent), Zurich Insurance Group Ltd. (10.3 percent), Chubb Corporation (10.2 percent) and Alterra Capital Holdings Limited (6.7 percent).
+In 2013, 39 percent of the 1,441 respondents to a survey of risk managers by the Risk and Insurance Management Society said they bought EPL policies.
+Banks were the most likely to purchase EPL coverage, with 55 percent of industry respondents purchasing the coverage, followed by consumer staples (53 percent), telecommunications services (50 percent) and information technology (46 percent).
+AIG was the leading writer, based on EPL premiums written, with a 39.0 percent market share in 2013, followed by AXIS Capital Holdings Limited (11.8 percent), Zurich Insurance Group Ltd. (10.3 percent), Chubb Corporation (10.2 percent) and Alterra Capital Holdings Limited (6.7 percent).

 TRENDS IN EMPLOYMENT PRACTICES LIABILITY, 2008-2012